 CC Image courtesy of Lsgeeks

-In spite of the decline, there have still been a number of high profile incidents in the last year.
-In January last year cable theft caused a train accident in Pretoria which cost the lives of two people and injured several of hundreds of commuters, while residents of Queenstown were left out of reach of emergency services after cable theft resulted in 600m of missing cables which caused a breakdown in communication abilities.
+However, incidents have continued into this year.
+In January cable theft caused a train accident in Pretoria which cost the lives of two people and injured several of hundreds of commuters, while residents of Queenstown were left out of reach of emergency services after cable theft resulted in 600m of missing cables which caused a breakdown in communication abilities.

 HumanIPO reported last week Telkom services in an area of Johannesburg were disrupted after the theft of several main cables.

 In total, 2,173 business and residential customers in Ferndale and Strydom Park, Randburg, were affected by the latest incident.